 - Windows Update.
 Keeping Windows up to date helps you stay ahead of new security threats.
-Windows 10 has been engineered from the ground up to be more secure and utilize the latest hardware capabilities to improve security.
+Windows 10 and Windows 11 have been engineered from the ground up to be more secure and utilize the latest hardware capabilities to improve security.
 With a purpose-built UEFI 5 and Windows Update for Business that responds to evolving threats, end-to-end protection is secure and simplified.

 - Hardware encryption.
-Device encryption lets you protect the data on your Surface so it can only be accessed by authorized individuals.
+Device encryption lets you protect the data on your Surface so only authorized individuals can access it.
 All Surface for Business devices feature a discrete Trusted Platform Module (dTPM) that is hardware-protected against intrusion while software uses protected keys and measurements to verify software validity.

-- Windows Defender.
-Windows Defender Antivirus brings together machine learning, big-data analysis, in-depth threat resistance research, and the Microsoft cloud infrastructure to protect devices.
-The tool is built in and needs no extra agents to be deployed on-devices or in the VDI environment, simplifying management and optimizing device start up.
+- Microsoft Defender Microsoft Defender for Endpoint brings together machine learning, big-data analysis, in-depth threat resistance research, and the Microsoft cloud infrastructure to protect devices.
+The tool is built-in and needs no extra agents to be deployed on devices or in the VDI environment, simplifying management and optimizing device startup.

 - Removable drives.
-A subset of newer Surface devices feature removable SSD drives 6 providing greater control over data retention.
+Several newer Surface devices feature removable SSD drives6, providing greater control over data retention.

 - Bridge for legacy Windows 7 workloads.
 For solution scenarios dependent on legacy Windows OS environments, enterprises can use VDI instances of Windows 7 running in Azure.
 This enables support on modern devices like Surface without the risk of relying on older Windows 7 machines that no longer receive the latest security updates.
-In addition to these “future proofing” benefits, migration of any legacy workloads becomes greatly simplified when modern Windows 10 hardware is already deployed.
+In addition to these "future-proofing" benefits, migration of any legacy workloads becomes greatly simplified when modern Windows 10 or Windows 11 hardware is already deployed.

 - Zero-Touch Deployment.
 Autopilot is the recommended modern management deployment option for Surface devices.
-Windows Autopilot on Surface is a cloud-based deployment technology in Windows 10.
+Windows Autopilot on Surface is a cloud-based deployment technology in Windows 10 and Windows 11.
 You can use Windows Autopilot on Surface to remotely deploy and configure devices in a zero-touch process right out of the box.
-Windows Autopilot-registered devices are identified over the internet at first startup through a unique device signature that's called a hardware hash.
-They're automatically enrolled and configured by using modern management solutions such as Azure Active Directory (Azure AD) and mobile device management.
+Windows Autopilot-registered devices are identified over the internet at first startup through a unique device signature called a hardware hash.
+They're automatically enrolled and configured using modern management solutions such as Azure Active Directory (Azure AD) and mobile device management.

 Surface devices: Minimizing environmental impacts

-Surface performs life cycle assessments to calculate the environmental impact of devices across key stages of product life cycle enabling Microsoft to minimize these impacts.
-Each Surface product has an ECO profile that includes details on greenhouse gas emissions, primary energy consumption and material composition data, packaging, recycling, and related criteria.
-To download profiles for each Surface device, see ECO Profiles on the Microsoft Download Center.
+Surface performs life cycle assessments to calculate the environmental impact of devices across key stages of the product life cycle enabling Microsoft to minimize these impacts.
+Each Surface product has an ECO profile with data on greenhouse gas emissions, primary energy consumption and material composition, packaging, recycling, and related criteria.
+To download profiles for each Surface device, see ECO Profiles.

 Azure Virtual Desktop on Surface provides organizations with greater flexibility and resilience in meeting the diverse needs of users, stakeholders, and customers.
-Running Azure Virtual Desktop solutions on Surface devices provides unique advantages over continued reliance on legacy devices.
-Flexible form factors like Surface Go 3 and Surface Pro 8 connected to the cloud (or offline), enable users to be productive from anywhere, at any time.
-Whether employees work in persistent, on-demand, or just-in-time scenarios, Azure Virtual Desktop on Surface affords businesses with the versatility to sustain productivity throughout disruptions from public health emergencies or other unforeseen events.
-Using the built in, multi-layered security and modern manageability of Windows 10, companies can take advantage of an expanding ecosystem of cloud-based services to rapidly deploy and scale Windows desktops and apps.
+Running Azure Virtual Desktop solutions on Surface devices offers unique advantages over continued reliance on legacy devices.
+Flexible form factors like Surface Go 3 and Surface Pro 8 connected to the cloud (or offline) enable users to be productive from anywhere, at any time.
+Whether employees work in persistent, on-demand, or just-in-time scenarios, Azure Virtual Desktop on Surface affords businesses the versatility to sustain productivity throughout disruptions from unforeseen events.
+Using the built-in, multi-layered security and modern manageability of Windows 10 and Windows 11, companies can take advantage of an expanding ecosystem of cloud-based services to rapidly deploy and scale Windows desktops and apps.
 Simply put, Azure Virtual Desktop on Surface delivers critically needed technology to organizations and businesses of all sizes.